Project 5

 Internal Pull-Up Resistors

 When you use a button, you should combine it with a pull-up resistor.
-Instead of building an external circuit, you can use an internal pull-up resistor in the Arduino board.
+Instead of building an external circuit, you can use an internal pull-up resistor in the ESP32 board.
 You may do so by setting the pin mode as follows:

 pinMode(pin, INPUT_PULLUP);